MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migration-steps.md

 - **Map cmdlets**: Using the [Cmdlet map](azuread-msoline-cmdlet-map.md), get the Microsoft Graph PowerShell equivalents for your cmdlets.
 - **Map parameters / switches**: Using the Microsoft Graph PowerShell syntax, map your parameters and switches.
 - **Map filters**: Using the Microsoft Graph PowerShell syntax, map your filters.
-- **Check cmdlet documentation**: Human updates are frequently occurring to add samples on using the new cmdlets.
+- **Check cmdlet documentation**: Human authored updates are frequently occurring to add samples on using the new cmdlets.
 - **Use dedicated apps and adhere to least privilege**: Because Microsoft Graph PowerShell permissions are NOT pre-authorized, perform one-time request for permissions depending on your needs.
 - **Understand required permissions**: Use [Find-MgGraphCommand](find-mg-graph-command.md) and [Find-MgGraphPermission](find-mg-graph-permission.md) to understand permissions required for the cmdlets.
 - **Understand output objects**: Understand the change in output objects in Microsoft Graph PowerShell.
+The [Get-Member](/powershell/module/microsoft.powershell.utility/get-member) cmdlet will help you understand the objects.
 - **Optionally, understand the underlying API**
   - Use `Find-MgGraphCommand` to find the API path the cmdlet calls.
   - Use [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) to understand the underlying API calls.